dorzki/slack-notifications/readme.txt

 == Description ==

-A light and essential plugin that notifies you via Slack API to your Slack channel on the follwing:
+A light and essential plugin that notifies you via Slack API to your Slack channel on the following:

 * New WordPress Version.
 * New Plugins Updates.